enzingerm/vpy_rest/README.md

 ### Encoding configuration
-An encoding is defined by a configuration section looking as follows:
+An encoding defines the actual bitwise representation of a value stored in a heating control device.
+It is defined by a configuration section looking as follows:
 ```yaml
 type: <builtin_encoding_type>
 encoding_param_1: <value>